 Wasgamuwa National Park

-Spend the day learning about the complex relationship between some farmers and wild elephants in Sri Lanka – and what one organisation is doing to ease the conflict.
+Spend the day learning about the complex relationship between some farmers and wild elephants in Sri Lanka, and what one organisation is doing to ease the conflict.
 Project Orange Elephant is run by Sri Lanka Wildlife Conservation Society, a local non-government organisation.
 For Sri Lankans who rely on subsistence or commercial farming, elephant populations can be incredibly destructive.
 Crop raiding by elephants is commonplace, and farmers who have had their livelihood destroyed often retaliate with violence.
-With support from The Intrepid Foundation, SLWCS encourages more sustainable farming practises – particularly of crops like oranges that elephants do not eat – to help wildlife and humans coexist peacefully.
+With support from The Intrepid Foundation, SLWCS encourages more sustainable farming practices – particularly of crops like oranges that elephants do not eat – to help wildlife and humans coexist peacefully.
 Take the opportunity to meet some the local farmers and learn about life for both the elephant and human inhabitants that live in the area.

 Ampara – Gal Oya National Park

 Make the 4-hour drive to Ampara and enter the unspoiled splendour of Gal Oya National Park, home to elephants, axis deer, muntjacs, water buffalo, mugger crocodiles and more than 150 species of birds.
 Unlike the dry forest and low mountain ranges of Wasgamuwa National Park, Gal Oya is set against the massive Senanayake Samudraya Lake and is framed by mountains that reach an elevation of over 900 metres.
 Arrive and spend some time exploring this lush environment, and in the evening, take a cruise to a part of the lake where elephants come for their nightly splash.